CurveDocs/curve-docs/docs/fees/FeeSplitter.md

     === "Example"

-        This example allows you to fetch the receiver information for a given index.
-Enter an index number to see the corresponding receiver's address and weight.
+        :material-information-outline:{ title='This interactive example fetches the output directly on-chain.' } In this example, the address and weight of a receiver at a specific index is returned.

         <div class="highlight">
         <pre><code>>>> FeeSplitter.receivers(<input id="receiverIndex" type="number" value="0" min="0"